Skip to main content

 The result of Mount Mazama’s cataclysmic eruption some 7,700 years ago, Crater Lake — a volcanic caldera — is almost impossibly blue and utterly picturesque.
 Our kids loved the “We’re hiking on an old volcano” aspect of this amazing national park.

 Take advantage of ranger-led hikes, talks and the Junior Ranger program for kids ages 6–12.
-If necessary, bribe your littles with soft-serve from the Crater Lake Lodge.
-About 10 miles away, Diamond Lake has warmer water (swimmable if there’s no algae bloom), trout fishing, spacious Forest Service camping, and an awesome 12-mile paved bike path that circles the lake and offers a lunch stop for pizza and beer en route.
+If necessary, bribe your littles with soft serve from the Crater Lake Lodge.
+About 10 miles away, Diamond Lake has warmer water (swimmable if there’s no algae bloom), trout fishing, spacious Forest Service camping, and an awesome 12-mile paved bike path that circles the lake and offers a lunch stop for pizza and drinks en route.
+Boat (of the bumper, paddle, fishing and patio varieties) rentals are available at nearby Diamond Lake Resort

 Don’t miss: The hike up Wizard Island (you’ll need to book a boat tour to visit this island in the middle of the lake) to survey the vast, watery caldera from the middle of the lake; take the side route — it’s a rocky one, not for small kids — to Fumarole Bay, where you can feel like you have the whole island to yourself.

 Lake temp: Brrr ...
 Crater Lake is a chilly 50–60 degrees.
-Diamond Lake is about 65 degrees in summertime.
+Diamond Lake is about 65 degrees in the summertime.

 Drive time from Seattle: About eight hours

-5. The all-activity lake: Osoyoos Lake, Osoyoos, British Columbia
+Osoyoos Lake, Osoyoos, British Columbia

 Just over the border in the Okanagan Desert, Osoyoos Lake has Canada’s warmest waters and summer temps that hit the high 80s.
 With loads of rental outfitters to choose from, you can sample pretty much any kind of water sport known to humankind on this lake, including wakeboarding, barefooting, parasailing and banana boating (alongside more traditional options, such as sailing and kayaking).
 Families flock to the shallow warm waters of Cottonwood Park Beach, but check out White Sands Beach at the nearby Osoyoos Indian Reserve if the crowds are too thick in town.